creek-service/creek-service.github.io/_docs/02-what-is-creek.md

 ### Can I use Creek without GitHub?

 We recognise that not everyone uses GitHub.
 While Creek comes with GitHub template repositories to make creating a new repository a breeze, it's totally possible to use Creek outside of GitHub.
-The GitHub workflows call simple scripts, and it would be a fairly simple task to migrate the template to another provider, or to use them from your local machine.
+The GitHub workflows call simple scripts, and it would be a fairly trivial task to migrate the template to another provider, or to use them from your local machine.

 ### Can I use Creek with Maven / other build tool?